Helping Victims Involved in Phoenix Motorcycle Accidents and Throughout Arizona, Including the Areas of Kingman, Bullhead City, and Mohave County

 Early and thorough investigation is essential to determine whether you have a third-party claim.
 Police only conduct a complete investigation in the case of a fatality or if criminality is suspected, and their findings are rarely sufficient.
 Law enforcement’s main interest is getting the crash cleared, and the city may actually repair the defect before you file a claim.
 A corporation is more concerned with mitigating financial liability than on helping you prove your case and may quickly destroy the evidence unless a judge orders it not to.

-For this reason, you should contact an attorney as soon as practicable.
-Our Phoenix motorcycle crash attorneys visit the site immediately so we can show poor road conditions that might have contributed to your crash.
+For this reason, you should contact a Phoenix motorcycle accident attorney as soon as practicable.
+The lawyers at our Phoenix personal injury law firm visit the site immediately so we can show poor road conditions that might have contributed to your crash.
 We file an emergency motion if a corporation has evidence that could be destroyed.

-Call Our Phoenix Motorcycle Crash Attorneys Today for a Free Consultation
+Call a Phoenix Motorcycle Accident Attorney Today for a Free Consultation

 After a wreck, you want an attorney who understands the world of motorcycles to build a strong case on your behalf.
-Call our Phoenix motorcycle crash attorneys at Hirsch & Lyon Accident Law for experienced representation.
+Call a Phoenix motorcycle accident attorney at Hirsch & Lyon Accident Law for experienced representation.
 Your first consultation is free.
 Call us at 602-535-1900.